SAP/openui5-docs/docs/sap.f_0b455b0.md

 > ### Note:
 > The following sections only provide additional information for some of the controls.
 For a complete list of all controls and their documentation, see the [API Reference](https://openui5.hana.ondemand.com/#/api) and the [Samples](https://openui5.hana.ondemand.com/#/controls).

+-   **[Building an App with the Flexible Column Layout and Related Classes](Building_an_App_with_the_Flexible_Column_Layout_and_Related_Classes_59a0e11.md "The following sections provide you with best practices and details that help you develop
+		SAP Fiori 2.0 apps with the sap.f.FlexibleColumnLayout control.")**
+The following sections provide you with best practices and details that help you develop SAP Fiori 2.0 apps with the `sap.f.FlexibleColumnLayout` control.

 **Related Information**